NateEag/nateeag.com/pages/work/work-history.md

-I had much less development time than previously, though, as various team members had figured out I was good at gathering requirements, fixing workflows, and generally solving any problem you might throw at me, so I became one of the go-to guys on the team for keeping forward momentum.
+I had much less development time than previously, though, as various team members had figured out I was good at gathering requirements, fixing workflows, and generally solving any problem you might throw at me, so I became one of the team's go-to people for keeping forward momentum.

-I also spent a lot of time teaching the new team members about JS, Angular, code review, and Git (we moved to a more-formal system of using Git as a collaborative frontend to Harvest, as Melanie and I had both suffered what would have been data loss at Harvest's hands had it not been for git, and there were rumblings that the organization would be moving to git in the next year anyway).
+I also spent a lot of time teaching the new team members about JS, Angular, code review, and Git.

+I moved us to a more-formal system of using Git as a collaborative frontend to Harvest, as Melanie and I had both suffered what would have been data loss at Harvest's hands had it not been for git, and there were rumblings that the organization would be moving to git in the next year anyway.
+I therefore worked out a simple, robust branching and code review strategy for our team, documented it, taught everyone how to follow it, and manually merged our work from the unofficial Git repo into Harvest on a regular basis.
+By the time I left, I had just about automated the merge-to-Harvest process.

 As the second phase was winding down roughly on time and the team was being split apart by unwise corporate higherups, one of the backend devs said to me of his own accord: ~"We had a good little team going for a while, didn't we.
-We had some fun."
+We even had some fun."

 It was very satisfying hearing my goals were achieved, and knowing I'd been part of why that happened.

 My last day contracting for United Concordia was September 12th, 2016, as I was recruited away to work at Nxtbook Media.
-I stayed on an extra day beyond my original planned resignation date to help them with a release, since one of the managers asked that as a favor.
+I stayed on an extra day beyond my original planned resignation date to help them with a overnight release, since one of the managers asked that of me as a personal favor.

 My first day at Nxtbook was September 19th, 2016.